Info and Overview

 The MMTTC was a charter member of the Montessori Accreditation Council for Teacher Education (MACTE), and continues to hold Full Accreditation Status, which lasts through 2021.
 For more information about MACTE, please visit www.MACTE.org.
 MACTE is accredited by the United States Department of Education.

 Academic upper division units (undergraduate) are available for the Primary courses through the California State University, East Bay Extension (CSUEB, formerly known as CSU Hayward) at an additional per unit fee.
-These are considered to be specialization units by the CARES Program.
-The entire course is 24 quarter units delivered in 3 unit segments.
-Applying for this credit is optional, and is done through the MMTTC at the beginning of each class.
+These units qualify towards Early Childhood Education unit requirements.
+The entire Primary teacher training course is 23 semester units delivered in 3 unit segments.
+Applying for this credit is optional, and is done through the MMTTC Course Administrator.